AGomezCuervo/ingco-test/README.md

 # INGCO Technical Test - User Management App

 This project is a single-page application (SPA) built with **React** to fulfill the requirements of the INGCO technical test.
-It displays a list of users in a table with pagination, allows creation of new users, and supports filtering based on user status.
+It displays a list of users in a table with pagination, sorting, creation of new users, and supports filtering based on first name and last name.

 ## Features